MarcinKozak/DatabaseMigrator/README.md

 });
 ```

-If you want to make some relation which has poorly designed in the source table you can go with that way
+If you want to make some relation which has poorly designed in the source table you can follow that way

 ```php
 $data = DB::table('some_table')->pluck('id', 'some_column_name');

 $column = new Column('column_name');